nadineabdallah/ComputerSecurity/Assignment 1/readme.md

 It is a text encrypt/decrypt technique that uses a table of size 26x26 having the first row and first column , containing letters from A to Z and then each row has the letters shifted to the left one position.

 ####  **Encryption** <br/>
-After applying the Affine cipher on the plaintext **ABCDEFGHIJKLMNOPQRSTUVWXYZZZZAA** gave us ciphertext **CSASXNOJZHZEUVQGOGLBCXNVNSHHBRY**
+After applying the Affine cipher , the plaintext **ABCDEFGHIJKLMNOPQRSTUVWXYZZZZAA** gave us ciphertext **CSASXNOJZHZEUVQGOGLBCXNVNSHHBRY**
 > - pick a letter in the plaintext and its corresponding letter in the keyword
 > - use the keyword letter and the plaintext letter as the row index and column index, respectively, and the entry at the row-column intersection is the letter in the ciphertext <r/>

 ####  **Decryption** <br/>
-After applying the Affine cipher on the ciphertext  **CSASXNOJZHZEUVQGOGLBCXNVNSHHBRY** gave us plaintext **ABCDEFGHIJKLMNOPQRSTUVWXYZZZZAA**
+After applying the Affine cipher , the ciphertext  **CSASXNOJZHZEUVQGOGLBCXNVNSHHBRY** gave us plaintext **ABCDEFGHIJKLMNOPQRSTUVWXYZZZZAA**
 > - pick a letter in the ciphertext and its corresponding letter in the keyword
 > - use the keyword letter to find the corresponding row, and the letter that contains the ciphertext letter is the needed plaintext letter. <br/>